Skip to content

 Reversal and refund rate

-The reversal rate — commissions cancelled due to refunds, cancellations, or fraud — is your quality alarm.
-A spike from one partner often points to incentivized, fake, or otherwise low-quality traffic that needs investigation before it costs you real money.
+The reversal rate — commissions cancelled for refunds, cancellations, or fraud — is your quality alarm.
+A spike from one partner usually points to incentivized, fake, or otherwise low-quality traffic worth investigating before it costs you real money.

 Watch the metric that catches fraud first